Sembawang: History

-The Sembawang area in the early twentieth century was the site of the Nee Soon Rubber estate.
+The Sembawang area in the early twentieth century was the site of the Nee Soon rubber estate.
 During colonial times, Sembawang was home to a major British naval base, the construction of which began in 1928 and was completed in 1938.
 The base included dockyards, wharves and workshops, as well as supporting administrative, residential and commercial areas.
 The Naval Base has since been handed over to the Singapore government, which in 1968 converted it into a commercial dockyard (as Sembawang Shipyard, now part of Singapore Exchange-listed SembCorp Marine) that went on to become SembCorp, a major state-owned industrial conglomerate.
+Operations in the Sembawang Shipyard are expected to wind down in 2028, and the area is set for redevelopment into a mixed-use waterfront lifestyle district, with homes, dining and recreation.

 Extensive land reclamation throughout Singapore has left Sembawang with one of the country's last natural beaches, the Wak Hassan Beach located at Sembawang Park.
 Today, the vegetable farms, rubber plantations and Chinese graveyards surrounding the former naval base have given way to modern housing, especially in the 1990s during the development of a New Town by the Singapore Housing and Development Board.
 The town remains a major port, with Sembawang Wharves handling a high volume of bulk commodities cargo, such as timber and rubber.

 The planning of Sembawang New Town started in 1996 where the Woodlands MRT Extension was opened, and Sembawang MRT station was also opened at the same time.
 When the station was opened, the area was undeveloped except the Canberra Road and the then-developing Sembawang New Town.
 This was resolved in 1998 because of the accelerating development of Sembawang New Town, which was completed in 2004.
 These HDB flats were within Sembawang, Canberra and Gambas division.

 In late 2022, Sembawang had their first hawker centre and polyclinic at Bukit Canberra, which opened progressively from July 2022 onwards.